01 of 05

-The best way to experience the mountain is to spend a full day, or more, driving east on Highway 504, stopping at visitor centers, trails, and viewpoints along the way.
-The extent of the devastation—obvious even three decades after the 1980 eruption—unfolds with each mile.
+The best way to experience the mountain is to spend at least an entire day driving east on Highway 504, stopping at visitor centers, trails, and viewpoints along the way.
+The extent of the devastation—obvious even decades after the 1980 eruption—unfolds with each mile.
 Yet you will also see nature's amazing recovery, plants, and animals of all kinds.

 If you only have a short time to spend on your Mount St. Helens visit, the visitor center at Silver Lake is located just off Interstate 5 and offers excellent exhibits and a moving film.
 If you have time to drive all the way in, but can only stop at a single visitor center, choose the Johnston Ridge Observatory.

-Note: Volcano viewing is highly dependent on the weather.
-However, if visibility does not allow a view of Mount St. Helens itself, spending time in the blast zone, visiting the centers, and hiking along interpretive trails is still an experience of a lifetime.Continue to 2 of 6 below.
+Note: Volcano viewing is highly dependent upon the weather.
+However, if visibility does not allow a view of Mount St. Helens itself, spending time in the blast zone, visiting the centers, and hiking along interpretive trails is still an experience of a lifetime.Continue to 2 of 5 below.

 Mount St. Helens Visitor Center at Silver Lake

 The Mount St. Helens Visitor Center at Silver Lake, located five miles from the I-5 exit at Castle Rock, shows a powerful and moving 16-minute film detailing the events around the May 18, 1980, eruption.
 Exhibits provide information about volcanoes, comparing the Mount St. Helens eruption to others of historic significance.
 Adjacent to the center is the half-mile Silver Lake Wetlands Trail, where you can learn about the formation of Silver Lake and the plants and animals that live there.
 On clear days, Mount St. Helens can be seen in the distance.
-The visitor center also offers a fine book and map shop, and the staff are available to answer your questions.Continue to 3 of 6 below.
+This center also offers a book and map shop, and the staff is available to answer your questions.Continue to 3 of 5 below.

 The Coldwater Ridge Visitor Center was permanently closed on November 5, 2007.
-In 2012 the facility reopened as the Mount St. Helens Science and Learning Center and now offers field trips and educational programs and is available for meetings and conferences.
-Programs for kids, adults, and whole families are presented by the Mount St. Helens Institute, which operates the Science and Learning Center in cooperation with the USDA Forest Service.
-These programs include guided hiking and climbing trips and hands-on, outdoor geology or biology learning experiences.Continue to 6 of 6 below.
+In 2012, the facility reopened as the Mount St. Helens Science Learning Center and now offers field trips and educational programs and is available for meetings and conferences.
+Programs for kids, adults, and entire families are presented by the Mount St. Helens Institute, which operates the Science and Learning Center in cooperation with the USDA Forest Service.
+These programs include guided hiking and climbing trips as well as hands-on, outdoor geology or biology learning experiences.Continue to 5 of 5 below.

 Geology and biology are the focus at Johnston Ridge Observatory inside Mount St. Helens National Volcanic Monument.
-The Johnston Ridge Observatory is the visitor center closest to the volcano, offering stunning views into the crater as well as the surrounding eruption-altered landscape.
+Operated by the U.S. Forestry Service, the Johnston Ridge Observatory is the visitor center closest to the volcano and offers stunning views into the crater as well as the surrounding eruption-altered landscape.
 A wide-screen theater presentation concludes with the drapes being opened to reveal the view through a windowed-wall.
-Exhibits take you through Mount St. Helens' geologic events; reading the eyewitness accounts of the eruption and its aftermath highlight the human story.
+Exhibits take you through Mount St. Helens' geologic events, and you can read the eyewitness accounts of the eruption and its aftermath.